jaljo/articles/text-editor/text-editor-002-en-proofing.md

 ```
 [See gist here](https://gist.github.com/jaljo/4c8f83acc48766b930d7d584fe9ed22b)

-As you can see, the `insertTweetNode` function returns a Promise, it provide
+As you can see, the `insertTweetNode` function returns a Promise, it provides
 us a nice way to handle failures at that step of the process.
 What does that
 function do ?